raulghiurau/junia/_posts/2019-03-23-what-does-a-marketing-conslutant-do.md

 tags: design
 category: design
 image: /img/assets/product.jpg
-excerpt: A few areas of expertise that marketing conslutants have.
+excerpt: A few areas of expertise that marketing consultants have.
 duration: 3
 ---